bridgecrewio/checkov/docs/6.Contribution/Implementing CI Metadata Extractor.md

 https://docs.github.com/en/actions/learn-github-actions/environment-variables

 ## How to implement a new Run metadata extractor?
-You'll need to implement a new class derrived from RunMetaDataExtractor and commit it into the directory `checkov/common/bridgecrew/run_metadata/extractors`.
+You'll need to implement a new class derived from RunMetaDataExtractor and commit it into the directory `checkov/common/bridgecrew/run_metadata/extractors`.
 Example:

 ```python